Skip to main content

 Will my child catch diphtheria from the vaccine?

 No, there is no risk that your child will catch diphtheria because the vaccine does not contain the live bacteria that causes the disease.
-Instead, it contains an inactive part of the diphtheria bacteria that trains your child’s immune system to recognise and fight the infection.

 What are the common reactions to the vaccine?